-Prevention of Postoperative Nausea and Vomiting in Surgical Patients (PONV)
+Prevention of Postoperative Nausea and Vomiting (PONV) in Surgical Patients (PONV)

-Research Plan Anesthesia has become remarkably safe during the past two decades, yet postoperative nausea and vomiting (PONV) continues to be a vexing problem with an unacceptably high incidence.
+Anesthesia has become remarkably safe during the past two decades, yet postoperative nausea and vomiting (PONV) continues to be a vexing problem with an unacceptably high incidence.
 Multiple factors including age, gender, type of surgery and anesthetic agents, perioperative opioid use and duration of anesthesia have been implicated in the cause of PONV.
 Several new drugs have been introduced during the last two decades to minimize PONV; however the incidence still remains significantly high, ranging from 30% during the first 24 postoperatively to 35% post discharge.
 Unrelenting PONV results in delayed discharge which is particularly significant after outpatient surgery.
-The proposed study will provide scientifically convincing evidence to support the need for a cost effective prophylaxis of PONV.
+The proposed study will examine the anti-emetic properties of orally administered dronabinol given immediately prior to surgery with standard of care intravenous ondansetron given at the end of a surgical procedure in an effort to assess the need for cost effective prophylaxis of PONV.

 The chemoreceptor trigger zone (CTZ) functions as emetic chemoreceptor for the vomiting centers.
 Many antiemetic drugs acting at the level of the CTZ are responsible for vomiting in patients receiving chemotherapy and postoperative patients.
-Our regimen has been proven to reduce the incidence of PONV in patients receiving chemotherapy.
-We intend to prove that a regimen that has been utilized in patients receiving chemotherapeutic drugs will work in patients with higher incidence of PONV.
-We hypothesize that a regimen of low dose dronabinol preoperatively is superior in efficacy to a standard antiemetic in preventing the incidence of PONV, and thus not only improve patient satisfaction but also reduce length of stay in patients undergoing surgery that is potentially outpatient based.
+Our regimen of oral dronabinol has been proven to reduce the incidence of PONV in patients receiving chemotherapy.
+We intend to prove that a regimen that has been utilized in patients receiving chemotherapeutic drugs will work in patients with a high risk for developing PONV following surgery.
+We hypothesize that a regimen of preoperative low dose of dronabinol is superior in efficacy to a standard antiemetic in preventing the incidence of PONV, and thus will not only improve patient satisfaction but will also reduce length of stay in patients undergoing outpatient surgery.

 - Reduction of postoperative and postdischarge nausea and vomiting in ambulatory surgery patients.